 Lea and his successors soon grasped the enormity of this task.
-They faced immense challenges to their goal of establishing "permanent homes" for Indian people.
+They faced immense challenges to

+According to the terms of Indian treaties, lands a tribe did not cede to the United States for its use or for sale were "reserved" by them for their own use.
+These "reservations" were thus, by definition, beyond the reach of settlers, and one of the duties of superintendents was to try to protect Indians from incursions. their goal of establishing "permanent homes" for Indian people.
 In California, for example, a riot of settler violence accompanying the chaos of the gold rush prompted the Indian Office to negotiate treaties creating eighteen separate reservations for the protection of local tribes.
 Unfortunately, because California had been admitted to the Union almost immediately following the Mexican War, its newly chosen senators were able to block ratification of these agreements.
 Federal officials succeeded in winning approval for a few protected enclaves in California, but their actions had almost no effect on the near-genocide that occurred there.
 A similar conflict between federal officials and state politicians in Texas led to the expulsion of the state's Indians in 1859.